-This begs a question: should I change my dividend investing approach?
+This begs a question: should I change my overall dividend investing approach?

 Keeping an iron stomach and next steps

 This economic collapse is by no means easy.
+I worry about IPL.
 I worry about the long-term economic impacts of this crisis.
 I worry about my job from time to time.
 I’m actually very concerned about the boarder economic implications of what’s happening including how on earth the tax base is going to pay for all this lost productivity…

 It is my sincere hope leaders will start putting plans in place to get people working again in the next month or so.
 A recovery will take longer…